vpavlenko/web-2020/README.md

 Django_allauth and django-rest-auth.
 The latter isn't supported anymore, but it's required to wire with DRF.
 Also it's maybe not that painful because it's a tiny layer.
 No critial Issues found at their bug tracker.

-Google One-Tap (Google YOLO) is a great experience, but there's limited info on how to implement it now.
+Google One-Tap (Google YOLO) is a great experience, but it's still not public.